joetjo/jopLauncher/README.md

 # Bug To be fix
 - setup a mapping keep old session in list ( bug ) and don't rename existing name in storage ( so 2 games exist )
+- larger window
+- use a grid to put session history info ( alignment is bad currenlty )

 # Enhancement To be done
 - update last played on stating game ( with current total duration )